JaynewDee/react-iceburger/README.md

 ### _Cool Burger_

-> A simple burger menu component library
+A simple burger menu component library.
-> Designed for mix & match - use just the burger, use just the drawer, or use them together
+Designed for mix & match - use just the burger, use just the drawer, or use them together
 >> `npm i react-iceburger`
 ```js
 import { Iceburger, Drawer } from 'react-iceburger';